slgordon-she/GAM305BlueTeamRepo/README.md

 •  The Progress bar shows on player screen, it also is accurate with players/AI mice health

 • The spikes and and cheese roll cause damage to player when making contact

+• The Mesh in the map will block player from getting in to certain parts in the map